-Stevenson's fabric for "LA JOLLA 727 BLACK" jean is made with long staple U.S. cotton and woven on old shuttle looms, which gives the fabric a unique and vintage character.
+Stevenson's fabric for "La Jolla Black" jean is made with long staple U.S. cotton and woven on old shuttle looms, which gives the material a unique and vintage character.
 The sanforized black/black denim used in these jeans is an original fabric developed by Stevenson Overall Co. for its line of jeans and woven by the famous Okayama Kuroki denim mill.
-Even the yarn used is developed for Stevenson by the oldest yarn production factory in Okayama, aging like a 100% cotton yarn but still very strong so that the jeans last longer.
+Even the yarn used is produced for Stevenson by the oldest yarn production factory in Okayama, ageing like a 100% cotton yarn but still very strong so that the jeans last longer.

-This jean is the purest image of the jeans of the 60s, when jeans began to shift from workwear into a fashion item, and many brands began producing 5-pocket jeans made with various types of materials and colours.
+This reinterpretation is the purest image of the jeans of the 60s when jeans began to shift from workwear into a fashion item, and many brands began producing 5-pocket jeans made with various types of materials and colours.
 It is a tight-fitting, slim-legged jean with a perfect fit, which also includes some details seen in the 1920s, such as the front coin pocket or the belt loops.

 The cut is a slim fit with a medium rise, narrow top block, and a moderate and comfortable taper down to the hem opening.

 Stevenson Overall manufactures entirely in Japan on antique machinery.
 It produces incredibly durable and characterful garments featuring some unique construction details.